Skip to Content

 Rosetta can infer template state from the note content itself.
 If the note headings match a known template anchor sequence, the app can attach that template state.
 If headings no longer match, the app can clear or replace the template association.

-This keeps template behavior aligned with the actual note text instead of assuming the original template still applies.
+This keeps template behavior aligned with the actual note text.

 Template Editor